2022 Nobel Prize in Physics and the End of Mechanistic Materialism: John Bell

 Yet, there was this question of how to prove that the spins were indeed like socks and that measurement outcomes were merely revealing the preexisting well-defined reality?
 Thus far, the EPR argument had remained purely a philosophical one and there had been no consensus about its implications, let alone a consensus that a more complete theory than quantum mechanics was really needed.
 Moving forward from there required an argument in a form of a prediction that could be experimentally verified and which would, once and for all, settle down the dispute either in Einstein's favor or in favor of Bohr.

 However, this seemed impossible.
 Namely, the trouble was that nobody yet knew the hypothetical underlying more-complete theory that Einstein was arguing for.
 And if we do not know the theory, how could we possibly test and compare its predictions?
 All anyone knew was that such a theory had to be realistic and local, but apart from that, it could be arbitrarily complex.
-Einstein was not claiming that he knew it -- he was only confident that it must exist, but the theory might in principle be even so complicated that human beings could be incapable of deducing it.
-Besides, it seemed unlikely that such a theory could be at all experimentally discernible from the standard quantum mechanics.
-Namely, this hypothetical underlying theory would be required to reproduce all the experimental predictions where the standard quantum mechanics turned out to be correct (and, the quantum mechanics was spectacularly successful in all experiments conducted to that moment, and remained so till the present day).
-And if the two theories were required to give identical predictions about so many phenomena, it seemed plausible that they would also agree about any further experimentally testable prediction.
+Einstein was not claiming that he knew it -- he was only confident that it must exist, but the theory might in principle be even so complicated that human beings could be incapable of deducing it. \cor{Besides, if existed, why would such a theory experimentally differ at all from quantum mechanics -- maybe all experimental predictions would be the same, as was the case with the pilot-wave theory?}

 But, Bell's intuition was different.
-He felt that any such locally-realistic theory must be observably different from quantum mechanics, and in 1964 he finally proved it.
+He felt that any such locally-realistic theory must be observably different from quantum mechanics, and in 1964 he \cor{managed to} prove it \cor{\cite{Bell64}}.
 The proof is known as Bell's theorem, and it (together with the associated experimental tests) was even praised as ``the most profound discovery of science'' \cite{StappOnBell}.
 Note that the claim was not about the most profound discovery of \emph{physics}, but of all \emph{science}, in the history of mankind!